On the Iwasawa invariants of Kato's zeta elements for modular forms: Acknowledgement

 \section{Acknowledgement}

 This project is inspired from Project A\footnote{\href{http://swc.math.arizona.edu/aws/2018/2018SkinnerProjects.pdf}{http://swc.math.arizona.edu/aws/2018/2018SkinnerProjects.pdf}} of Skinner's project group at Arizona Winter School 2018.
 We deeply appreciate Chris Skinner and Francesc Castella for wonderful lectures and great helps during the school.
 We also thank to other members of the project group: Takahiro Kitajima, Rei Otsuki, Sheng-Chi Shih, Florian Sprung, and Yiwen Zhou.
 We thank David Loeffler and Sarah Zerbes very much for the helpful suggestions and discussions in the Arizona Winter School.
-Especially, Proposition \ref{prop:period-comparison} comes from the discussion with them.

-We thank Olivier Fouquet, Antonio Lei, and David Loeffler for helpful comments and Takenori Kataoka for pointing out a gap in an earlier version of this paper.
+We thank Olivier Fouquet, Antonio Lei, David Loeffler, and Xin Wan for helpful comments and Takenori Kataoka for pointing out a gap in an earlier version of this paper.
+We deeply appreciate the referee for various helpful and valuable suggestions and comments.
+Following suggestions and comments, the exposition is significantly improved and a number of inaccuracies are corrected.
+All the authors contributed equally.